WHO WE ARE

 Our enthusiasm for the medium led us back to Discovery, where we helped launch Discovery VR.
 We traveled to the North Pole where the world’s seeds are stored in case of disaster.
 We visited the rising African middle class in Tanzania.
 And we taught people how to surf with a professional big wave rider in Santa Cruz, California, as we experimented with a new style of storytelling.

-As we explored the many applications of VR, we saw simulation learning as a powerful use case for the technology.
+As we explored the many applications of AR and VR, we saw simulation learning as a powerful use case for the technology.
 We started to imagine a world where women could practice negotiating their salaries and eliminate the gender pay gap.
 Returning citizens being released from prison could simulate a job interview to increase their chances of employment.
 Police officers could learn better techniques for interviewing sexual assault victims so justice doesn't slip away.
 We teamed up with a former NASA engineer and learned that VR and simulation learning has been employed to train astronauts for the past 40 years.
 So these methods of education have already been proven to be highly effective, but new immersive technologies will make it more accessible.
 We founded Variable Labs as a means of pushing immersive mediums, both in terms of content and technology, and helping people become who they aspire to be.

 OUR DESIGN MANIFESTO